-Popcorns are a great option for snacks, but well, here come two questions you’ll need to know their answers about popcorn…
+Popcorns are a great option for snacks.
+However, here comes two important questions you may need to know their answers relating to popcorn and oxalate concentration.

 First: is popcorn high in oxalates?
 Second, should you opt for homemade popcorns or packaged ones?

 Well, popcorns are not a major food for an everyday living (at least to most of us).
 However, when they are your favorites and you have issues with kidney stones, knowing popcorn’s oxalate content is a great step towards managing a person’s oxalate sensitivity.